vmware/terraform-provider-nsxt/website/docs/r/policy_intrusion_service_policy.html.markdown

 ## Importing

-An existing security policy can be [imported][docs-import] into this resource, via the following command:
+An existing policy can be [imported][docs-import] into this resource, via the following command:

 [docs-import]: /docs/import/index.html